 Cacao Roasting for Beginners

 Cesar Frizo, founder and chocolatier of Raros Fazedores de Chocolate in Brazil, tells me that anyone can roast cacao at home.
-Many home roasters start with their kitchen oven or a home coffee roaster, while professionals may use a fluid bed machine or a drum roaster.
-Even a basic roaster will work well, so long as you remain aware of how the temperature and roast are developing.
+Many start with their kitchen oven or a home machine, while professionals may use a fluid bed machine or a drum roaster.
+Even a basic machine will work well, so long as you remain aware of how the temperature and roast are developing.

 Arcelia Gallardo of Mission Chocolate in Brazil adds that each fine chocolatier creates their own roast protocols, since there aren’t yet many well-known industry standards available for adaptation.
 However, much like with coffee roasting, there are several points you need to pay attention to: bean size, moisture content, aroma development, the crack…